adityajai25/adityajai25/README.md

 <h1>Hello World!!</h1>

 I'm Aditya🤞.
-I am passionate about Web development and Machine learning.
+I am passionate about Machine learning and Automation.
 I love the journey of continual learning, pushing my boundaries, and diving into social projects that might create a positive impact.

 * 🧑🏽‍💻  Python, SQL, Eggplant Automation
 * ✉️  You can contact me at [adityajai243@gmail.com](mailto:adityajai243@gmail.com)